Saeedwedyan/todo-app/README.md

-# todo-app
+# To-Do List App

-Simple To-Do List web application using HTML, CSS, and JavaScript
+A simple To-Do List web application built using HTML, CSS, and JavaScript.

+## Features
+- Add tasks
+- Delete tasks
+- Simple and clean UI

+## Purpose
+This project is created to practice basic web development skills.